arturoherrero/arturoherrero.com/article/_posts/2015-04-02-open-fast-struct.md

 #### Initialize and update from a Hash

-An OpenFastStruct employs a Hash internally to store the methods and values and can even be initialized or updated with one:
+An OpenFastStruct uses a Hash internally to store the methods and values, and can even be initialized or updated with one:

 ```ruby